STEM-Network/Weekly-Challenges/#1 - A Prisoners Escape/submissions/Osiris#3676/Readme.md

-Part 1: Written in C++ and compiled with MinGW.
-Only tested for 8x8 boards.
+Part 1: Written in C++.
+Compiled with MinGW and executed in a console window.
+This version is quite verbose and requires input from the user.